CleverCloud/doc.clever-cloud.com/commons/addons/cellar.md

 <div class="alert alert-hot-problems">
   <h5>Note for Beta Version</h5>
   <div>Cellar is currently in private Beta.
 If you want to use it, please send a mail at support@clever-cloud.com<br />
   Cellar is free during the beta period with a fair use at 20 GB.
-No credits wil be charged under the fair use.</div>
+No credits wil be charged during the beta period, and under the fair use.</div>
 </div>
 Cellar